 Virginia Beach is a highly desirable location for the highly skilled, highly paid, high-tech workforce.
 Over fifty percent of the City of Virginia Beach annual budget funds public education with the Virginia Beach City Public Schools, the key to establishing a continuous supply of a highly skilled emerging workforce.

 A new knowledge-based economy is emerging in Virginia Beach, driven by ideas, services and innovation.
 In order to compete with this fast paced workplace, Virginia Beach understands it must continually build a skilled workforce through lifelong learning and worker training.
 These programs not only support a strong workforce but also serve to achieve additional economic development goals.
-With strong public and private partnerships, including a strong partnership with Opportunity Inc., the regional workforce investment board, the continuously evolving Virginia Beach workforce is competitive on a global scale.
+With strong public and private partnerships, including a strong partnership with the Hampton Roads Workforce Council, the regional workforce investment board, the continuously evolving Virginia Beach workforce is competitive on a global scale.

 Virginia Beach City Public Schools Technical and Career Education students passed 10,621 industry-credential tests in the 2016-2017 school year.